vsrinivas/fuchsia/docs/targets/acer12.md

 1. Build everything
   * `(cd $FUCHSIA_ROOT; fbuild)`
 2. Format your USB Flash Drive with a FAT32 partition as the first partition
-3. Copy `$FUCHSIA_ROOT/out/build-magenta/build-magenta-pc-x86-64/bootloader/bootx64.efi` to `EFI/BOOT/BOOTX64.EFI` on the USB Flash Drive.
+3. Copy `$FUCHSIA_ROOT/out/build-zircon/build-zircon-pc-x86-64/bootloader/bootx64.efi` to `EFI/BOOT/BOOTX64.EFI` on the USB Flash Drive.
 If you plan to netboot, you're done.
-4. Copy `$FUCHSIA_ROOT/out/build-magenta/build-magenta-pc-x86-64/magenta.bin` to the root of the USB Flash Drive
+4. Copy `$FUCHSIA_ROOT/out/build-zircon/build-zircon-pc-x86-64/zircon.bin` to the root of the USB Flash Drive
 5. Optionally copy an additional bootfs image to `ramdisk.bin` on the root of the USB Flash Drive (for a Fuchsia build, a bootfs image can be found at `$FUCHSIA_ROOT/out/debug-x86-64/user.bootfs`)

-If you need to boot magenta over the network, skip step 4 and/or delete magenta.bin from the root of the USB Flash Drive.
+If you need to boot zircon over the network, skip step 4 and/or delete zircon.bin from the root of the USB Flash Drive.

 ## Quirks
 It has been observed that USB initialization is racy on a cold boot.
 So if you're starting from a cold boot and trying to boot to USB, you may find that you boot to disk instead.

 Mitigations:
-- It's useful to use a `cmdline` file to set `magenta.nodename=foo` to know during the boot screen whether you're booting from USB or disk.
+- It's useful to use a `cmdline` file to set `zircon.nodename=foo` to know during the boot screen whether you're booting from USB or disk.
 - If the Acer is booting from disk and you want to boot from USB, remove and reinsert the USB drive, then reboot with `ctrl-alt-del` (not the power button.)
 - You can tell from the bios whether USB has been initialized because it will name the USB device.